CriticalFloof/omegga-Creeper/README.md

 ## Map Creation

-This will be a walkthrough on how to create a map from scratch.
+This will be a basic walkthrough on how to create a map from scratch.

 1. Make sure the map editor is enabled.
 2. Type `/create_map` inside the game chat.